Ethics & Resposabilities

 This means:

-Any system, tool, or facilitator that undermines cognitive liberty, no matter how beautiful the experience, is operating against the cyberdelic ethos.
+Any system, tool, or facilitator that undermines cognitive liberty, no matter how beautiful or magic the experience, is operating against the cyberdelic ethos.

 · · ─ ·✶· ─ · ·